 Meaning “our land” in Inuktitut, the language of the Inuit, Nunavut is the largest, most northern part of Canada but the least populated than any other province or territory.
-With only 39 536 residents, they have over 1,877,787 km2 to share.
+With only 39,589 residents, they have over 1,877,787 km2 to share.

 Taxable Annual Income

-|11.5%||on the portion over $151,978||over $151,978|
+on the portion over $155,625

 Nunavut has a tax system similar to other Canadian provinces.
 Many of the provincial taxes and credits for residents of Nunavut complement similar credits at the federal level, but there are some unique credits for residents of Nunavut.

-- Nunavut Cost of Living Tax Credit: Residents can claim a refundable tax credit up to $1,200 to offset the high cost of living in Nunavut.
-More information on applying for and receiving this credit can be found in this CRA link.
+- Nunavut cost of living tax credit: Residents can claim a refundable tax credit of up to $1,200 to offset the high cost of living in Nunavut.